moldis-group/bigQM7w/index.md

 #### Minimum energy geometries of 12880 molecules
 ```
-3 uncharacterized molecules (indices: 7705, 7714, 7715) containing -N=N-O- substruture in a
+3 uncharacterized molecules (indices: 7705, 7714, 7715) containing -N=N-O- substructure in a
 ring are eliminated.
 See Ref-1 for more details.
 ```